Table of Contents It’s Easy to Make a Bad Software HireSaaS...

 When enterprise customers deploy Zylo’s SaaS management platform, they also meet regularly with a Zylo SaaS consultant to discuss application performance.
 This includes highlighting end-user adoption and utilization data to indicate when and how frequently the application is being used.

-On average, 40 percent of enterprise applications are inactive or underutilized.
+On average, 40% of enterprise applications are inactive or underutilized.
 By adopting a SaaS application lifecycle management approach that examines application utilization on a regular basis, much like an employee performance review, small issues can be addressed before they become larger issues.

 Related: 5 SaaS Benchmarks for Collaboration